-PLTW-Principles of Biomedical Science (4340) Two Credits, Block Grades 10, 11 Prerequisites: Completion of or concurrent enrollment in Biology and medicine to determine factors that lead to the death of a fictional person.
+In the introductory course of the PLTW Biomedical Science program, students explore concepts of biology and medicine to determine factors that lead to the death of a fictional person.
 While investigating the case, students examine autopsy reports, investigate medical history, and explore medical treatments that might have prolonged the person's life.
 The activities and projects introduce students to human physiology, basic biology, medicine, and research processes while allowing them to design their oun experiments to solve problems.
 Students will be introduced to more than 20 biomedical professionals as they complete this course.
 College credit: 3 transferrable credit for the University of Missouri Science and Technology.